 Home - Degrees & Courses - Honors College Honors College Get the experience of a four-year university for one-third the cost by enrolling in this selective admissions program, which challenges high potential, transfer-bound students and enriches their collegiate experience.
 The L&C Honors College provides an opportunity for students with outstanding potential to enhance their college experience through honors courses, service and social opportunities, and undergraduate research.
 There are two ways to be a part of the L&C Honors College: Honors Scholars and Honors Fellows Honors Scholars Honors Scholars complete their first two years of a four-year degree at L&C while saving thousands of dollars and taking full advantage of other benefits offered by a community college, including small class sizes and faculty mentorship opportunities.
 The full two-year Honors Scholars Program enhances the honors student's college experience through honors courses, service and social opportunities, field work and a culminating undergraduate symposium.
 Students move through the program as a cohort with 10-20 peers, and work closely with a designated transfer advisor and faculty mentor throughout their two years at L&C to guide a smooth transfer to the four-year university of their choice.
 For best results, students should declare a transfer school upon admission to this program.
 Honors Fellows For students who are already enrolled at L&C or who did not intend to spend two years at L&C, the Honors Fellow program is an option.
 Honors Fellows still benefit from taking honors courses, engaging in service and social opportunities, and doing undergraduate research.
 Campus Life For those wanting an on-campus living experience, discounted student housing at Trailblazer Commons is available for students accepted into the Honors College program on a first-come, first-served basis.
 Students living at Trailblazer Commons have quick and easy access to nearby dining, grocery and shopping establishments, as well as L&C’s two on-campus dining areas.
 Learn more at www.trailblazercommons.com.
 In addition to L&C Student Activities events, Honors College students will have the opportunity to attend additional field tips and activities and gain special access to guest speakers, special presentations and exhibits on campus.
 Graduation All Honors College students will receive a special honors designation at Commencement and on their college transcript.
 Who Should Apply?
 Honors Scholars: Recent high school graduates with a GPA of 2.7 or higher, who have demonstrated potential for success in a higher education setting, may be a good fit for this program.
 Honors Fellows: Current L&C students or students who do not plan to spend two full years at L&C with a GPA of 2.7 or higher, who have demonstrated success in a higher education program, may be a good fit for this program.
 Admission will be determined based on a selective admissions process - including a personal essay, letters of recommendation, admissions interview and high school transcripts.
 Apply early - selection begins March 1 and limited spots are available.
 To become a part of the Honors College at Lewis and Clark: Apply to L&C and receive your Blazernet login info.
 Current and dual credit students need to contact the IT helpdesk at (618) 468-4357 to receive their Blazernet ID.
 Apply for financial aid by filling out the FAFSA.
 Prepare a 500-word essay on “how your surroundings have helped shape your identity and your sense of place.”
 Request at least two high school counselors or teachers send a reference form or letter of recommendation to Jenn Cline at firstname.lastname@example.org (download form).
 Apply to Honors College (You will be asked to submit your essay, so have your essay ready when you apply).
-New Students New and Current Students Financial Aid 51 percent of students receive some type of financial aid at Lewis and Clark Students receive approximately $14 million annually in aid, loans and scholarships $500 - full tuition and fees are the typical scholarship amounts awarded.
-Types of Financial Aid Available: Grants Student Loans Work Study Opportunities Scholarships How do I apply for aid?
+New Students New and Current Students Financial Aid 51 percent of students receive some type of financial aid at Lewis and Clark Students receive approximately $14 million annually in aid, loans and scholarships Typical scholarship amounts awarded range from $500 - full tuition and fees Types of Financial Aid Available: Grants Student Loans Work Study Opportunities Scholarships How do I apply for aid?
 As early as Jan.
 1, fill out the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov, using L&C's school code: 010020.
 Wait for an award letter or for further instructions from our Financial Aid department.
 Accept your financial aid in BlazerNet.
 Scholarships Select scholarships are available for qualifying Honors College students.
 Other numerous scholarships are available for a wide variety of students, based on more than just grades, through the Financial Aid office, Lewis and Clark Community College Foundation, and other public and private organizations.
 Visit www.lc.edu/scholarships and click "Apply Now."
 Using your BlazerNet ID and password to log into our database, you only need to fill out a single application to apply for all eligible scholarships.
 The application period is typically November - March, with awards given in the spring.